grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 What I typically start with when using nmap is:

 ```
--sC: to use all default non-intrusive nmap scripts on each service
+-sC -> to use all default non-intrusive nmap scripts on each service

--sV: to get the service version information which is definitely important for us
+-sV -> to get the service version information which is definitely important for us

--p: to designate the port we will be targeting
+-p -> to designate the port we will be targeting

--vvvv: for extended verbosity (as I like as many details as I can get)
+-vvvv -> for extended verbosity (as I like as many details as I can get)
 ```